The latest information on core aims to assist funded institutions in planning study programmes across individual funding years.

 For the study programme: the core aim focusses on the student’s aspirations and their goals for the future.
-It defines the main purpose of the student’s study programme.
+It defines the main purpose of their study programme.
 It reflects the student’s career and progression aspirations, their abilities and their aptitude.
-It should be the key element of the study programme that propels the student into employment, an apprenticeship, or further education.
+It should be the key element of the study programme will make it possible for the student to progress into employment, an apprenticeship, or further education.

 For funding purposes: the core aim has a significant impact on funding allocations for institutions as set out below.
-The core aim is vital for calculating retention and to determine the programme cost weighting applied to the study programme.
+The core aim is used to calculate retention and to determine the programme cost weighting applied to the study programme.

 The core aim must be agreed between the student and the institution, usually at the start of the study programme.

-Identifying the core aim is a serious consideration and it should not simply be the first aim recorded.
-Rather, the core aim should be the principal, core activity in a study programme.
-It is the most important element which will usually be the one the student spends the most time on, and with the largest number of planned hours.
+Identifying the core aim is an important consideration and it should not simply be the first aim recorded.
+Rather, the core aim should reflect the principal, core activity in a study programme.
+It is the most important element which will usually be the one the student spends the most time on.

 The qualifying period varies by the length of study programme as follows